kevin0120/mix/plugins/inputs/phpfpm/README.md

 ## Note

-When using `unixsocket`, you have to ensure that telegraf runs on same host, and socket path is accessible to telegraf user.
+When using `unixsocket`, you have to ensure that rush runs on same host, and socket path is accessible to rush user.